kinestetika/MetaErg/README.md

 --install_deps          Use this argument to install all helper programs on your system.
 You need
                         to follow this argument with an installation dir, where you want to have the programs installed.
---path_to_signalp       Use with --install_deps to point metaerg to the location of the signalp
-                        installation tarball (currently signalp-6.0g.fast.tar.gz)

 ```